 I used the following ingredients: Unsalted butter, granulated sugar, vanilla extract, fine sea salt, Ammonium Carbonate (on the left) and baking powder (on the right), and all-purpose flour.

 In what follows, the recipe using Ammonium Carbonate is on the left; the recipe using baking powder is on the right.
 For both recipes, I beat unsalted butter with the sugar on high speed until it was creamy.

 I added the Ammonium Carbonate and salt to the vanilla extract, and gave the mixture a stir before adding it to the butter/sugar mixture.
-I can definitely attest to the fact that the Ammonium Carbonate did have a very strong ammonia smell!
-I added the vanilla mixture and the vanilla extract, salt and baking powder to the butter/sugar mixtures.
+I can definitely attest to the fact that the Ammonium Carbonate did have a very strong ammonia smell.
+For the other batch, I added the vanilla mixture and the vanilla extract, salt and baking powder to the butter/sugar mixtures.

-After beating the butter/sugar/vanilla mixture to ensure that everything was well combined, I added the all purpose flour, and beat the mixture until the flour was incorporated.
+After beating the butter/sugar/vanilla mixture to ensure that everything was well combined, I added the all purpose flour, and beat each mixture until the flour was incorporated.
 The mixture seemed quite dry, but eventually came together into a shaggy dough.

 I partitioned the dough using a #30 ice cream scoop.
 For reference, the ice cream scoop had a 1-inch diameter and held two teaspoons, or 13 grams.
 Because this was an experiment, I actually weighed each piece of dough – each ball of dough weighed 13 grams.